TrueBlocks/trueblocks-core/src/apps/acctExport/README.md

 Notes:
   - An address must start with '0x' and be forty-two characters long.
+  - Articulating the export means turn the EVM's byte data into human-readable text (if possible).
   - For the --logs option, you may optionally specify one or more --emmitter, one or more --topics, or both.
   - The --logs option is significantly faster if you provide an --emitter or a --topic.
+  - A neighbor of an address is either a direct to or from neighbor, a participant in an event with the address, or (for smart contracts) any similarly defined trace neighbor.
 ```

 Other Options